keijiro/Phantom/README.md

 Phantom
 =======

 *Phantom* is a Unity project that was made for live visuals for [Phantom Sketch Mod.][PSM] held in Sapporo on 15th Oct.
 2016.
+Some photos and videos from the event are available [here][Album].

 ![screenshot](http://66.media.tumblr.com/30e0037ada2dd6d07ad6d25dfd220895/tumblr_of1bbsGMIj1qio469o3_320.png)
 ![gif](http://67.media.tumblr.com/cc33e37b3a67afdb543914a271a42e44/tumblr_oeu4kzqGEg1qio469o2_320.gif)